-Your front door is a first impression.
+Your front door is the first impression.
 It sets the tone for your home and signals to guests what is to come as they walk inside.
 It is also an opportunity to add personality to your space.
 The front door provides the ultimate combination of function, security, and style.

 “Your front door should match the façade and flavor of your home,” said Heather Wood, owner and designer at Mountainwood Homes.
 “It should have some thread of similarity to complement the style of your home.”

 Many homeowners decide to update their front door as part of a home remodeling project.
 The update not only boosts the curb appeal from the outside, but the update affects the interior too!
-There are a lot of details to consider when it comes selecting a new front door.
+There are a lot of details to consider when it comes to selecting a new front door.
 Here are some elements to consider.

 Reasons to Update Your Front Door